Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    Field not available if the post does not belong to the current user.
    Field not available if no user context is available."
-   "url_overridden_by_dest?","string","The url of the linked item for the link post.
+   "url_overridden_by_dest?","string","The url of the linked item for a link post.

    The URL of the image if an image post.